-Here is a cold call script example from a salesperson that is selling cable and internet services.
+Here is a cold call script example from a salesperson who is selling cable and internet services.
 In this video and blog post, I will break down the call into the different steps of the SMART cold call process.
-At each step, I will share what she does and then share what I would do and between the two, you should be able to walk away with ideas and thoughts for how to improve your cold calling and cold call script.
+At each step, I will share what she does and then share what I would do, and between the two, you should be able to walk away with ideas and thoughts for how to improve your cold calling and cold call script.

 SMART Cold Calling Process

 These are the steps that you can go through during a cold call.
 You don’t have to go through each of these steps, but they provide optional directions to go and things to talk about depending on how the prospect responds.

 - Give a Reason for Talking

 - Pain Points

 In this cold call script example, the salesperson starts out the call by saying this:

 This is XXX calling with XXX, how are you?

 Are you the one that deals with your internet and phone?

 I recommend not asking prospects on cold calls how they are doing and would open the call this way: